 9. Start a journal.

-Journaling provides a private space for you to write your stress out of your system.
-It might sound juvenile, like a middle schooler keeping a diary, but you'll be amazed at how wonderful it feels to put your thoughts to paper.
+Journaling provides a private space for you to write all that stress out of your system.
+While it might sound juvenile, like a middle schooler keeping a diary, you'll be amazed at how wonderful it feels to put thoughts to paper.
+It helps release stress and frustrations, as Logan would put it.
 Or, use this as a platform to set time aside to pen sweet love notes and express your gratitude for your future husband or wife.

 11. Put on your dancing shoes.